theGateway1/SnapShop/README.md

 Until then, I've attached some screenshots here.

 ### Login Page
-Please checkout Auth implementation, the use of auth context and protected routes.
+Please checkout Auth implementation: the use of JWT in the backend, auth context and protected routes in frontend.

 ![Login](https://github.com/theGateway1/uniblox-ecommerce/assets/70198503/e334c055-7d59-4d0f-b4ee-b52be79f1a49)